• Home

 /System/Library Folder

-The /System/Library holds files that OS X needs to operate.
+The /System/Library holds files that OS X needs to operate and function.
 These are some files tied to the operation an inner workings of the Mac OS X operating system.
+You shouldn't modify the contents of this folder.

 /Library Folder